amoreno1413/Pokemon-Trading-App/README.md

 This app helps you make informed decisions about the value of your Pokémon cards when trading.
 It's a handy tool for collectors and traders alike.

-At the moment the card database contains cards from XY-SV (Excluding Promos), older cards will be added in the future!
+At the moment the card database contains cards from D/P-S/V (Excluding Promos), older cards will be added in the future!

 Happy trading!